-The U.S. Congress has passed the Families First Coronavirus Response Act (FFCRA or Act), which goes into effect April 1 and provides unprecedented support to employers to provide Emergency Paid Sick Leave and Emergency Paid Family and Medical Leave to workers affected by COVID-19.
+The recently-passed Families First Coronavirus Response Act (FFCRA or Act) provides unprecedented support to employers to provide Emergency Paid Sick Leave and Emergency Paid Family and Medical Leave to workers affected by COVID-19.
 The New Jersey Department of Labor and Workforce Development (NJDOL) is urging employers to keep employees on the payroll throughout the COVID-19 pandemic and to take advantage of a 100 percent, dollar-for-dollar payroll tax credit provided under the FFCRA.

 The payroll tax credit immediately and fully reimburses employers with fewer than 500 employees (99.8 percent of all NJ employers) by allowing them to reduce their federal payroll taxes by the amount spent on emergency leave for all qualifying wages.
 Qualifying wages are those paid to an employee who takes leave under the act for a qualifying reason.
 This tax credit enables businesses to keep workers on their payrolls and ensures that parents and caregivers do not have to choose between earning their paycheck or staying at home to care for themselves or a family member.